 Natural health practitioners, including certified natural health consultants, use natural techniques to help clients restore and maintain health and enhance the body's natural healing abilities.
-They use natural methods and modalities such as homeopathy, acupuncture, nutrition, herbal supplements, exercise and other therapies.
+They use natural methods and modalities, such as homeopathy, acupuncture, nutrition, herbal supplements, exercise and other therapies.
 These professionals treat the patient as a whole rather than treating only his or her symptoms.
 They also educate patients on how to care for themselves.
 Providing some of these therapies may be physically demanding, and many of these consultants may spend many work hours standing.

-|Degree Field||No specific major required; courses such as organic chemistry, mathematics, biology, physics and social sciences are needed for advanced degrees|
+|Degree Field||None; courses such as organic chemistry, mathematics, biology, physics, and social sciences are needed for advanced degrees|

-|Licensure and Certification||Licensure is not required for natural health consultants but may be required for advanced careers;*** certification available from several professional organizations including the American Council of Holistic Medicine*|
+|Licensure/Certification||Licensure not required but may be necessary for advanced positions; voluntary certification available from several professional organizations including the American Council of Holistic Medicine|

-|Key Skills||Critical thinking skills, excellent interpersonal communication skills, compassion, desire to serve others|
+|Key Skills||Critical thinking and interpersonal communication skills; patience and compassion; desire to serve others|

 Step 1: Get Training

-To become certified as a natural health consultant with ACHM, individuals must have at least a bachelor's degree plus at least 120 hours of experience in the field.
-Some colleges and universities offer degrees in natural health; alternatively, students can earn a degree in a related field such as women's health, nutrition or behavioral science.
-There is no prescribed course of study, although some helpful courses include sociology, psychology, chemistry, anatomy, physiology and nutrition.
+To become certified as a natural health consultant with the American Council of Holistic Medicine, individuals must have at least a bachelor's degree and a minimum of 120 hours of experience in the field.
+Some colleges and universities offer degree programs in natural health.
+Alternatively, students can earn a degree in a related field, such as women's health, nutrition or behavioral science.
+There is no prescribed course of study, although some helpful courses include human anatomy and physiology, chemistry, nutrition, psychology and sociology.